samanthaming/not-fancy-pokemon-speaks/README.md

 ## 1. Listen to Keyboard Events

-Vue doesn't supper global key press (at least I couldn't figure it out), so we need to `addEventListener` to the window.
+Vue doesn't support global key press (at least I couldn't figure it out), so we need to `addEventListener` to the window.

 ```javascript
 new Vue({